 Vehicles and Means of Transportation (1) %

-Commercial motor vehicles 20
+Commercial motor vehicles

 Motor cycles 20

-Excavators, tractors, bulldozers, self-propelled loaders and drums for petrol companies 25
+Excavators, tractors, bulldozers, self-propelled loaders and drums for petrol companies

 Armoured Motor Vehicles (e.g. used by Security Services) 20

 Specialised Machinery for the laying of Railroads (e.g. Locomotive engines, Ballast wagons, Container wagons and Container Sleeper Wagons) 20

 New Airplanes 8

 New Helicopters 8

 Sailing vessels 4,5

 Motor Yachts 6

 Steamers, tugs and fishing boats 6

 Shipmotor launches 12,5

 New cargo vessels 8

 New passenger vessels 6

-Used cargo/passenger vessels Over
+Used cargo/passenger vessels Over their useful lives

-their

-useful

-lives

 Other (1) %

 Televisions and videos 10

 Computer hardware and operating systems 20

 Application software 33 1/3

 Expenditure on application software less than €1.709, is written off in the year of acquisition

 Wind Power Generators 10

 Photovoltaic Systems 10

 Tools in general 33 1/3

 Videotapes property of video clubs 50

-- 1. Plant and machinery, vehicles (excluding private motor vehicles) and other assets acquired during the tax years 2012 2018 (inclusive) are eligible to accelerated tax depreciation at the rate of 20% per annum (excluding such assets which are already eligible for a higher annual tax rate of tax depreciation). - 2.
+- 1. Plant and machinery, vehicles (excluding private motor vehicles) and other assets acquired during the tax years 2012 - 2018 (inclusive) are eligible to accelerated tax depreciation at the rate of 20% per annum (excluding such assets which are already eligible for a higher annual tax rate of tax depreciation). - 2.
 The rates stated for buildings are for new buildings.
 Rates are amended in the case of second-hand buildings. - 3.
-In the case of industrial and hotel buildings which are acquired during the tax years 2012 2018 (inclusive), an accelerated tax depreciation at the rate of 7% per annum applies. - 4.
-Buildings for agricultural and livestock production acquired during the tax years 2017-2018 (inclusive) are eligible for accelerated tax depreciation at the rate of 7% per annum.
+In the case of industrial and hotel buildings which are acquired during the tax years 2012 - 2018 (inclusive), an accelerated tax depreciation at the rate of 7% per annum applies. - 4.
+Buildings for agricultural and livestock production acquired during the tax years 2017-2018 (inclusive) are eligible for accelerated tax depreciation at the rate of 7% per annum. - 5.
+Capital expenses on certain environment-friendly assets incurred during tax years 2023-2026 are eligible for accelerated tax depreciation as follows: - 7% on capital expenses improving the energy efficiency of buildings (e.g. thermal insulation) - 20% on capital expenses relating to technical systems for energy efficiency of buildings (e.g. thermal insulation of hot water pipes), renewable energy systems (e.g. installation of solar net billing systems), and batteries for electric power storage. - 33.33% on new electric vehicles of various types and electric vehicle charging stations of certain types.